secured lock Secured with SHA-256 Encryption

 As the name suggests, uninsured/underinsured coverage is meant to pay for damages if an uninsured/underinsured driver hits you.
 With a considerable number of uninsured drivers, having cheap auto insurance in Minnesota is vital to ensure you are adequately covered against potential losses.

 In Minnesota, it is mandatory to purchase state-mandated liability coverage.
+Minimum car insurance requirements must be met to legally drive in the state.
 If you caused an accident and did not have an insurance policy, you must file an SR-22 financial responsibility form.

 Driving without insurance is considered a misdemeanor offense that carries a fine up to $1,000 and 90 days of jail time.